ypohranychnyy/dcs/README.md

 Enums could be used instead of string for testing all drop-down options in location and department filters.

 Separate check can be done for the amount and list of countries in Our Location section with the scrolling of the whole list.
-(There seems to ba a bug: when scrolling all the way to the right - empty slots are displayed)
+(There seems to ba a bug: when scrolling all the way to the right - empty tiles are displayed)

 Thread sleep were used stabilise tests due to some elements loading takes a while